fkarg/fkarg.github.io/staged/stillness.md

 > to be fragile. (page 165)

 > Epicurus once said that the wise will accomplish three things in their life:
-> leave written works behind them, be financially prudent und provide for the
+> leave written works behind them, be financially prudent and provide for the
 > future, and cherish country living.
 That is to say, we will be reflective, we
 > will be responsible and moderate, and we will find the time to relax in
 > nature. (page 183)